Yield: 8 brown butter chocolate chip scones // Total Time: 1 hr. 15 min. // Disclaimer: This post includes affiliate links.

 My scones turned out super dry

-• The #1 reason for baked goods coming out super dry is not measuring the flour properly.
+The #1 reason for baked goods coming out super dry is not measuring the flour properly.
 I seriously can’t recommend using a scale enough for the best baking experience and outcome!
 They may also turn out dry if you over-kneaded the dough (only knead until it comes together), or if you browned the butter for too long and too much moisture evaporated.
-You need 120g (a little over 1/2 c.) of brown butter for the scone dough.

 My scones spread a lot in the oven